-1. Additional key data regarding the 38 use of force files is as follows:
+1. Additional key data regarding the 76 use of force files is as follows:

 - a.
-Types of Force Used - Thirty-three (33) involved "Takedowns" by means of defensive tactics such as pain compliance techniques, control holds, and physical restraint. - ii.
-Two (2) incidents involved controlled holds to place handcuffs on subject. - iii.
-Two (2) incidents involved defensive knee strikes. - iv.
-One (1) incident involved the deployment of a Conducive Energy Weapon (CEW or CED Taser probes). - v.
-One (1) incident involved lifting the Subject to a standing position.
+Types of Force Used - Sixty-five (65) involved "Takedowns" by means of defensive tactics such as pain compliance techniques, control holds, and physical restraint. - ii.
+Three (3) incidents involved controlled holds to place handcuffs on subject. - iii.
+Four (4) incidents involved defensive punches and knee strikes. - iv.
+Seven (7) incidents involved the deployment of a Conducive Energy Weapon (CEW or CED Taser probes). - v.
+One (1) incident involved lifting the Subject to a standing position. - vi.
+One (1) incident involved an officer drawing their service weapon - vii.
+One (1) incident involved use of Less Lethal Munitions b.
+Subject Demographics